Strava subscribers can set weekly, monthly, annual, segment, and power goals on Strava.

 Weekly, Monthly, and Annual Goals

 From the Strava website, you can set and view distance goals for running, riding, and swimming.
 Manually uploaded activities, as well as activities marked as stationary, will also count towards your goals.
-Virtual ride and run activities will count towards the ride and run goals respectively.
+Virtual ride and run activities will count towards the ride and run goals.

-Segment goals can only be created from the Strava website for cycling and running segments.
-Set a goal on your favorite segment from either the segment explore page, a ride activity page where you matched to the segment, or the segment details page.
-Goals cannot be set on segments with an average percent grade of less than -0.25%.
+Segment goals can only be created from the Strava website.
+Set a goal on your favorite segment from either the segment explore page, an activity page where you matched to the segment or the segment details page.

 - From the segment explore page, click the segment's name to expand it and select Set Goal.

-- From a ride activity page, click on the segment's name to expand it then click Set Goal.
+- From the activity page, click on the segment's name to expand it then click Set Goal.

-- From the segment details page, click Set a goal for this segment under "Your Stats" on the ride side of the page.
+- From the segment details page, click Set a goal for this segment under "Your Stats" on the right side of the page.